ray-project/deltacat/deltacat/examples/compactor/README.md

 This creates:
 - **Source table**: `compactor_test_source.events` with 2 deltas (11 records total)
 - **Destination table**: `compactor_test_dest.events_compacted` (empty, ready to store the results of compaction)
-- Overlapping data on IDs {3, 4, 5} perfect for demonstrating deduplication
+- Overlapping data on merge key IDs {3, 4, 5} for demonstrating deduplication

 ### Step 2: Explore the Catalog